These 11 Tips Will Help You Get Financing to Start a Small Business

 The U.S. Small Business Administration has a program to help business people get financing after they demonstrate success for a few years.
 SBA loans come with a guarantee that the loan will be repaid to the lender.
 If the business fails to pay back the loan, the government will pay the lender, which could be, for example, a traditional bank.

-“It’s a way to take some of the risk off the lender, and it encourages banks to lend to more small businesses,” Prakash says.
+“It’s a way to take some of the risk off the lender, and it encourages banks to lend to more small businesses,” Prakash said.

 Pro: Takes the pressure off the small business if the loan can’t be repaid.